The Supreme Court's Silence: The Power Struggle Behind the Pending Trump Global Tariff Case

 The Supreme Court's delayed ruling has itself become an event with economic impact.
 The moment the judgment was absent, the market immediately reacted.

-The stock market exhibited divergent fluctuations.
-Shares of consumer goods companies such as Lululemon and Mattel declined in response, as ongoing tariff uncertainties threaten their supply chains and costs.
-Earlier gains by Stanley Black & Decker were completely erased.
-Meanwhile, Bitcoin's price surged over $1,000 within minutes, approaching the $70,000 mark.
-The rise of this "digital gold" cryptocurrency clearly reveals market anxieties about the stability of the traditional fiat currency system and the global trade framework.
+The stock market experienced divergent fluctuations.
+Shares of consumer goods companies such as Lululemon and Mattel fell in response, as ongoing tariff uncertainties threaten their supply chains and costs.
+Stanley Black & Decker's earlier gains were completely erased.
+Meanwhile, the price of Bitcoin surged by over 1,300 dollars within 45 minutes, approaching the 97,000-dollar mark.
+The rise of this digital gold, cryptocurrency, clearly reveals market anxieties about the stability of the traditional fiat currency system and the global trade system.
 Investors are flocking to Bitcoin, viewing it as a safe haven to hedge against political and policy risks.

 The global diplomatic stage is also adjusting its pace in sync.
-Taiwan's negotiators flew to the United States on the eve of the ruling date to conduct the sixth round of face-to-face consultations, aiming to reduce U.S. tariffs on its exports from % to %.
-The Taiwan side indicated that both parties are expected to issue a statement on the "consensus" already reached.
-This timing coincidence is by no means accidental; it suggests that trading partners are leveraging the window period of legal procedures to intensify bilateral negotiations, with the goal of securing more favorable conditions before the final ruling is issued.
+Taiwan's negotiators flew to the United States on the eve of the ruling date to conduct the sixth round of face-to-face consultations, aiming to reduce U.S. tariffs on its exports from 20% to 15%.
+Taiwan indicated that both sides are expected to issue a statement on the consensus already reached.
+This timing coincidence is by no means accidental; it shows that trading partners are leveraging the window period of legal procedures to accelerate bilateral negotiations, hoping to secure more favorable conditions before the final ruling takes effect.

 A broader strategic adjustment is also underway.
-On the very same day the Supreme Court remained silent, the Trump administration announced a suspension of new tariffs on critical minerals, opting instead to pursue bilateral agreements with foreign nations to secure supply chains.
-Simultaneously, however, citing national security concerns, it imposed a % tariff on specific AI chips, such as those from Nvidia.
-This combination of restraint and assertiveness reveals the complexity and opportunistic nature of Trump’s trade strategy: stepping back temporarily in areas with high legal risks while advancing in domains like "national security," where he perceives a stronger legal foundation.
+On the very same day the Supreme Court remained silent, the Trump administration announced a suspension of new tariffs on critical minerals, opting instead to pursue bilateral agreements with foreign nations to secure supply.
+Simultaneously, citing national security concerns, it imposed a 25% tariff on specific artificial intelligence chips such as the Nvidia H200.
+This dual approach of tightening and loosening illustrates the complexity and opportunistic nature of Trump's trade strategy: temporarily retreating in areas with high legal risks while advancing in domains like national security, where it perceives a stronger legal foundation.

 China's response appears more composed.
 Despite facing tariff pressures from Trump, China still recorded a record trillion-dollar trade surplus for the year.
 This resilience has prompted global companies to accelerate supply chain diversification, shifting toward markets in Southeast Asia, Africa, and Latin America.
 At the same time, China is experiencing a wave of diplomatic activity: leaders from South Korea, Canada, the United Kingdom, and Germany have either visited or plan to visit Beijing.
 This creates an interesting contrast: while Washington is mired in policy gridlock due to internal constitutional disputes, Beijing is becoming a new focal point for countries seeking economic stability and cooperation.